The Genius of Theo Angelopoulos, Explained

 Microcosm

 Take, for example, a scene in his debut: Reconstruction– in which a widow and her eloper, fresh from murdering her former husband, are shacked up in a hotel.
-The murderous man comes in to find his sleeping co-conspirator and, shrouded in a darkness and observed by an angle that totally abstracts his face- he stands and watches her.
+The murderous man comes in to find his sleeping co-conspirator and, shrouded in darkness and observed by an angle that totally abstracts his face- he stands and watches her.
 Thinking.
 Waiting.
 Is the momentum of this lethal event going to spill over into his actions now?
 Is it carnal desire, lust and passion ignited by the closing Police presence on their position?
 Angelopoulos, through a static frame and simple blocking, is able to draw an exemplary moment of fear, indecision and burning humanity.
-This is one of many scenes that make his characters so lifelike and dense- allowing them not to function, but instead thrive in situations presented with intent to allow them to act organically.
+This is one of many scenes that make his characters so lifelike and dense- allowing them not to function but instead thrive in situations presented with the intent to allow them to act organically.
 To show us who they really are- mentally or physically.
-His observation the human condition is as profound as any other director to this day- and that alone cements Theo Angelopoulos as an underexposed name well worth of explosion into the wider cinematic world.
+His observation of the human condition is as profound as any other director to this day- and that alone cements Theo Angelopoulos as an underexposed name well worth of explosion into the wider cinematic world.

 SPONSORED LINKS